flame-code/FLAME/docs/potential.rst

 --------------------------
 **confinement**: (logical) Determines if one or more 2D confinement potentials will be imposed based on polynomic functions.
 The general form of the potential is :math:`P = A(|e-\textbf{r}_i^\alpha|-r_c)^n`.
-Where :math:`A` is the amplitude, :math:`e` is the eqilibrium position along the dimension :math:`\alpha`, :math:`r_c` is the cutoff distance, and :math:`i` runs over all atoms that interact with the potential :math:`P`.
+Where :math:`A` is the amplitude, :math:`e` is the equilibrium position along the dimension :math:`\alpha`, :math:`r_c` is the cutoff distance, and :math:`i` runs over all atoms that interact with the potential :math:`P`.